makovalab/lab-website/content/member/xinru_zhang.md

 +++

-I am a PhD student in the Bioinformatics and Genomics Program co-advised by Dr. Kateryna Makova and Dr. Yi-Fei Huang.
-Currently I am studying the evolution of human genome, specifically G-quadruplexes and regulatory elements.
-By integrating machine learning and phylogenetic inferences, I aim to explore the connection between evolutionary biology and human health.
+Xinru is a Ph.D. student in the Bioinformatics and Genomics Program co-advised by Dr. Kateryna Makova and Dr. Yi-Fei Huang.
+Currently, she's been studying the evolution of human genome, specifically G-quadruplexes and regulatory elements.
+By integrating machine learning and phylogenetic inferences, she aims to explore the connection between evolutionary biology and human health.